owntracks/ocli/README.md

 #### controlling ocli

-It is possible, with a subset of OwnTrack's `cmd` commands to control _ocli_.
+It is possible to control _ocli_ using a subset of OwnTrack's `cmd` commands.

 ```bash
 $ t=owntracks/jpm/tiggr/cmd